 - 1. At the first regular Council meeting in September of each year or within ten days thereafter, the City Council introduces the annual appropriations ordinance for the ensuing fiscal year. - 2.
-After adoption by the governing board, the operating budget is legally binding, and actual expenditures for each purpose cannot exceed the amounts budgeted, except as indicated in number 4. - 3.
+After adoption by the City Council, the operating budget is legally binding, and actual disbursements for each purpose cannot exceed the amounts budgeted, except as indicated in number 4. - 3.
 A line item for contingencies may be included in the annual budget.
-Such line item may not exceed 5% of the total municipal budget and may be transferred by resolution of the governing board to any other budget category that is deemed insufficient during the year. - 4.
+Such line item may not exceed 5% of the total city budget and may be transferred by resolution of the City Council to any other budget category that is deemed insufficient during the year. - 4.
 If it is determined during the year that sufficient amounts have not been budgeted, state statute allows the adoption of supplemental budgets. - 5.
-Unexpended appropriations lapse at year-end unless encumbered by resolution of the governing board.
-The City did not encumber any amounts at December 31, 2022.
+Unexpended appropriations lapse at year-end unless encumbered by resolution of the City Council.
+The City did not encumber any amounts at December 31, 2024.